Panoptic NeRF: 3D-to-2D Label Transfer for Panoptic Urban Scene Segmentation: Conclusion

-We present Panoptic NeRF, a 3D-to-2D label transfer method that infers in 3D space and renders per-pixel semantic and instance labels in 2D.
+We present Panoptic NeRF that infers in 3D space and renders per-pixel semantic and instance labels for 3D-to-2D label transfer.
 By combining coarse 3D bounding primitives and noisy 2D predictions using our dual semantic fields, Panoptic NeRF is capable of improving the underlying geometry given sparse input views and resolving label noise.
+Moreover, it enables label synthesis at novel view points.
 We believe that our method is a step towards more efficient data annotation, while simultaneously providing a 3D consistent continuous panoptic representation of the scene.